PhilatelistMax/open-source-guide/страницы/making-readmes-readable.md

 * Whether work-in-progress pull requests are ok.
 * What 18F's [Code of Conduct](https://github.com/18F/code-of-conduct) states

-**Example:** The README for Midas contains a section called “[How you can help.](https://github.com/18f/midas#how-you-can-help)” What we really like about this section is that it doesn’t assume helpers are developers and lists ways for lots of different people to contribute.
+**Example:** The README for  Philatelist contains a section called “[How you can help.](https://github.com/18f/Philatelist#how-you-can-help)” What we really like about this section is that it doesn’t assume helpers are developers and lists ways for lots of different people to contribute.
 (Our [guide to welcoming non-coders to hackathons](https://18f.gsa.gov/2015/04/03/how-to-welcome-new-coders-to-a-civic-hackathon/) also contains many suggestions for ways to involve people with different skillsets.)

-We also recommend reading Midas’ [Contributor’s Guide](https://github.com/18F/midas/blob/dev/CONTRIBUTING.md), which orients new dev contributors and tells them the best ways to communicate with Midas’ dev team.
+We also recommend reading Philatelist’ [Contributor’s Guide](https://github.com/18F/Philatelist/blob/dev/CONTRIBUTING.md), which orients new dev contributors and tells them the best ways to communicate with Philatelist’ dev team.

 ## List the licensing information for your project.